-Melanie manages marketing and recruitment efforts for the University Without Walls (UWW).
-Prior to joining the UWW staff she served as Executive Director of MotherWoman, Inc., a non-profit organization whose mission is to provide support for mothers, particularly those experiencing postpartum depression, and to advocate for social and economic policies that support families and children.
+Melanie manages marketing, communications and recruitment efforts for the University Without Walls (UWW).
+Prior to joining the UWW staff she served as a non-profit executive director.

 She is inspired by the adults in her family who have returned to school to complete their college degrees, including her mother, who earned her AS in nursing in her 40s, her step-mother who earned her BFA and MFA in her 50s and her mother-in-law, who earned her bachelor's degree from the UMass University Without Walls in 2003 at the age of 63.

 She comes from a long line of proud UMass Amherst graduates- Uncle Howard studied advanced dairy farming techniques here in the early 20th century; Aunt Ruthie spoke fondly of the cosmetology course she took at the Amherst campus during the Great Depression; her parents- History and Education majors- met in the back of Psych 100 and remember watching Julius Erving play before heading to the NBA; her brother graduated with a degree in Finance; her sister-in-law with a degree in Apparel Marketing; her mother-in-law with a focus in landscape architecture and healing gardens through UWW.
 And it was here that she met the father of her children while they were both resident assistants in Southwest residential area.
 Carrying on the tradition, her 17 year old daughter recently toured the campus for possible fall 2018 admission.

 - B.A., University of Massachusetts Amherst, Summa Cum Laude; Double Major: Social Thought & Political Economy, Communication; Minor: Women's Studies